-- In the Layers panel, click on the Create a New Fill or Adjustment Layer icon and choose Gradient Map. - In the dialog box, click on the Gradient Map dropdown box, and from the Basics folder, choose the Foreground to Background Gradient Map. - Close the dialog box. - In the Menu Bar, choose Layer > Create Clipping Mask.
+- Press the Letter D to reset the Color Chips to the default of black over white. - In the Layers panel, click on the Create a New Fill or Adjustment Layer icon and choose Gradient Map. - In the dialog box, click on the Gradient Map drop down arrow and choose the Foreground to Background Gradient Map.
+If you can't see the names of the Gradient Maps, click on the fly-out menu and choose Large List.